 The SESC school resource packs are freely available for any teachers to download, and we hope that you enjoy using them with your pupils.
 If you use these resources, and would like more projects like this to happen in the future, we encourage you to provide us with feedback so that we may demonstrate the value and impact of collaboration between academics and teachers to future funders and institutions.

-We welcome teachers to share their experiences using SESC’s school resources filling out a feedback form, available here.
+Teachers willing to share their experiences using SESC’s school resources can do so by filling out the feedback survey below:

 Download the files

 The ‘General files’ for the packs can be downloaded directly below, including a glossary which contains useful definitions relating to every pack.
 The full resource packs for each theme are available to download via the Historical Association website.
 Simply click on the below buttons to be linked directly to the download page for each pack.
+Please note, you will be required to create a free account on the Historical Association website in order to access the files.
 The files for each pack include: Lesson Powerpoints, lesson resources, comprehensive teacher notes, and videos of scholars discussing conducting source analyses and discussing key historiography.
 All the videos for the KS3 History resource packs can be found on our Historian videos page, and on the University of Cambridge Streaming Media Service.

 This part of the project is generously funded in part by the Cambridge Admissions Office Widening Participation Project Fund and the AHRC Impact Fund.